Carol Cram on the beach looking joyous

 Inspect Hotel Rooms Carefully

-Unfortunately, hotel rooms can be notoriously filthy even if they look clean, but during normal times, you don’t need to get too paranoid.
-Check for obvious signs of dirt such as poorly cleaned bathroom fixtures, stained carpets, and musty bedding.
+Unfortunately, hotel rooms can be notoriously filthy even if they look clean.
+Although I don’t think it helps to get too paranoid in our post-COVID world, check for obvious signs of dirt such as poorly cleaned bathroom fixtures, stained carpets, and musty bedding.
 If the place is really awful, leave.

 A pervading smell of bug spray is another clue that you might want to find a different place.